open-contracting/standard/docs/guidance/publish.md

 ## Publish and share your data

 Once you have published your data, it's time to share it with the world.
 It is also not the end of your OCDS journey.
 As users start using the data, there will likely be some requests for iterative improvements over time to improve the quality and usability of the data.
-You may even want to develop or adapt tools for displaying and using the data.
+You might even want to develop or adapt tools for displaying and using the data.

 **Action:** Share your publication on the [OCDS mailing list](../../support/#ocds-community).